airbnb extra guests

 What if my rental is not listed on Airbnb?

 If you’re not listing on Airbnb and have your own vacation rental website, you can still implement the house rules and a security deposit.
 You can also still keep an eye on your guests during their stay with the camera surveillance, smart doorbell, and through your neighbors or property manager.
-Likewise, you can still hold on to part of the deposit with the rental agreement and house rules.

 What if my guests bring pets?

 State this clearly across all your listing sites and documentation.
 If you do not allow pets altogether, make it clear: along with having additional guests, they cannot bring their pets.
-If they breach this rule, they will be charged.

 Disclaimer: Lodgify is an Airbnb Preferred Software Partner.
 This post, including any claims or statements within, is solely from Lodgify and is not endorsed by, directly affiliated with, authorized, or sponsored by Airbnb in any way.